princeton-ddss/blackfish/README.md

 ## Description
-Blackfish provides a low-to-no-code solution for researchers to access and manage machine learning "services"—machine learning models that peform specific tasks, such as text generation, image classification, speech detection, etc. With Blackfish, a researcher that needs to perform an ML task can start a service to perform the task by choosing from a list of available models.
+Blackfish provides a low-to-no-code solution for researchers to access and manage machine learning "services"—machine learning models that perform specific tasks, such as text generation, image classification, speech detection, etc. With Blackfish, a researcher that needs to perform an ML task can start a service to perform the task by choosing from a list of available models.
 Blackfish will start an API